 - Press the side button on the power bank twice, turning on the blue light.
 This is the same as turning on trickle charge mode.

 - Connect your USB-A accessory to one of the two USB-A ports on the ZMI PowerPack 20K Pro.

 - The accessory will appear connected to the laptop.

 USB Data Transfer Rates

 As you can see, the Apple adapter reads data faster.
-With the USB 2.0 flash drive the difference is significant, but not severe.
-With the USB 3.0 flash drive you can see the USB 2.0 support only bottleneck of the power bank.
+With the USB 2.0 flash drive, the difference is significant, but not severe.
+With the USB 3.0 flash drive, you can see the USB 2.0 supports only the bottleneck of the power bank.
 If you often use a USB-C to USB adapter and every Mbps counts, then keep your current adapter.
 But for emergency use only you could consider leaving the dongle at home.
-And relaying on the usable, if slower USB hub function of your power bank.
+And relying on the usable, if slower USB hub function of your power bank.

 USB-C Cable with 5A/100W Support

 The USB-C to USB-C cable ZMI includes is necessary for the portable charger to reach its greatest potential.
 The cable includes an eMarker and supports 5A current, allowing for up to 100W.

 Most USB-C cables are only rated for 3A current.
 Limiting them to 60W power throughput.
 When a charger offering more than 20V/3A (65-100W) connects it checks the cable for an eMarker.
 The eMarker tells the charger about the cable’s capabilities.
 Such as increased power throughput.
 If it doesn’t detect an eMarker, then the charger assumes the cable is only rated for 3A current.
 In this case, the charger will then only offer up to 60W.